mrktsm/openbook/README.md

 The following **optional** features are implemented:

-- [] Multiple filters can be applied simultaneously
-- [] Filters use different input types
+- [x] Filters use different input types
   - e.g., as a text input, a dropdown or radio selection, and/or a slider
-- [ ] The user can enter specific bounds for filter values

 The following **additional** features are implemented: